svetter/pal/README.md

 	- Continent
 - Links to Wikipedia, Google Maps/Earth

-Other features:
+## Features

-- Interactive statistics (selection-specific)
+- Interactive statistics (react dynamically to user selection in tables)
 - Adding custom columns which can directly display or process data from the project database
 - Filtering any table by any column, including custom ones, using customizable filters
 - Editing items in bulk
-- Autodetection of links for peaks, individually or in bulk
+- Automatic population of links for peaks, individually or in bulk
-- Changing paths of referenced photos in bulk
+- Changing paths of linked photos in bulk
 - Data export in multiple modes and formats
-- PAL supports dark mode with Qt's "Fusion" theme
+- Dark mode (only available with some visual styles, e.g. "Fusion")
-	- To enable, choose style "Fusion" in the settings and set system theme to dark

 The codebase is largely documented.